Jkesler42/WriteUps/OverTheWire/Bandit/Bandit11/README.md

-<h1>Bandit10</h1>
+<h1>Bandit11</h1>

 <b>Goal:</b>

-The password for the next level is stored in the file data.txt, which contains base64 encoded data
+The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions

 <b>Solution:</b>

-Base64 data can be decoded with <code>base64 -d</code>
+<code>tr</code> is the trick here.
+You can use it to translate a set of characters to a second set.
+Below is the code for ROT13

+<code>tr 'A-Za-z' 'N-ZA-Mn-za-m'</code>

 <details>
 	<summary>Flag:</summary>

-	IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR
+	5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu

 </details>